-- 7.3.1 Board meetings, and committees composed entirely of board members or which include all board members will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed to not be in the public interest. - 7.3.2 Papers and minutes of all meetings held in public will be published. - 7.3.3 Annual accounts will be externally audited and published. - 7.3.4 A clear complaints process will be published. - 7.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.3.6 Information will be provided to NHS England as required. - 7.3.7 The Constitution and governance handbook will be published as well as other key documents including but not limited to: - (a) Conflicts of Interest Policy and procedures; - (b) Registers of Interests; - (c) key policies. - 7.3.8 The ICB will publish, with our partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years (the "Joint Forward Plan").
-The plan will, in particular explain how the ICB proposes to discharge its duties under: - (a) Describe the health services for which the ICB proposes to make arrangements in the exercise of its functions; section 14Z34 to 14Z45 (general duties of integrated care boards); - (b) Explain how the ICB proposes to discharge its duties under 14Z34 to 14Z45 (general duties of integrated care boards) and sections 223GB and 223N (financial duties): sections 223H and 223J (financial duties); and
+- 7.3.1 Board meetings, and committees composed entirely of board members or which include all board members will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed to not be in the public interest. - 7.3.2 Papers and minutes of all meetings held in public85 will be published. - 7.3.3 Annual accounts will be externally audited and published. - 7.3.4 A clear complaints process will be published. - 7.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.3.6 Information will be provided to NHS England as required. - 7.3.7 The Constitution and governance handbook will be published as well as other key documents including but not limited to: - (a) Conflicts of Interest Policy and procedures; - (b) Registers of Interests86; - (c) key policies. - 7.3.8 The ICB will publish, with our partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years (the "Joint Forward Plan").
+The plan will, in particular: - (a) Describe the health services for which the ICB proposes to make arrangements in the exercise of its functions;; - (b) Explain how the ICB proposes to discharge its duties under 14Z34 to 14Z45 (general duties of integrated care boards) and sections 223GB and 223N (financial duties):

-- (c) Set out any steps that the ICB proposes to take to implement the Derby City and Derbyshire County joint local health and wellbeing strategies. - (d) Set out any steps that the ICB proposes to take to address the particular needs of children and young persons under the age of 25; - (e) Set out any steps that the ICB proposes to take to address the particular needs of victims of abuse (including domestic abuse and sexual abuse, whether children or adults). - (c) the proposed steps to implement the Derby City and Derbyshire County joint local health and wellbeing strategies.
+- (c) Set out any steps that the ICB proposes to take to implement the Derby City and Derbyshire County joint local health and wellbeing strategies87. - (d) Set out any steps that the ICB proposes to take to address the particular needs of children and young persons under the age of 25; - (e) Set out any steps that the ICB proposes to take to address the particular needs of victims of abuse (including domestic abuse and sexual abuse, whether children or adults).